 You can search or browse for items in the Tate Library collections using the online catalogue.
 Please note that some of our holdings – such as journals which have ceased publication, microfiche and microfilm, museum bulletins – are not recorded in the catalogue.
 Should you not find what you are searching for in the catalogue, please firstname.lastname@example.org for further assistance.

 We advise that you request material in advance of your visit.
 You can request up to five items in advance of your visit by emailing your request to email@example.com or call +44 (0)20 7887 8838.
-You can request additional material when you arrive using our hourly retrieval service.
+You can request additional material when you arrive using our hourly retrieval service which takes place hourly from 11:30 until 3:30pm.
 Material from our Special Collections are accessible by appointment.

 If it is your first visit we will regiser you as a Library Reader.
 Please bring ID in order to do this: Library Reader registration requires one form of ID.
 If you are consulting material from the Special Collections you will also need to bring separate proof of address with you.